Meet the Board

 Harlan Gallinger is a product of the Washington State public school system.
 He earned his Bachelor of Science degree in chemistry from the University of Puget Sound and then graduated from the University of Washington School of Medicine in 2007.
 He practices Emergency Medicine in the Multicare Health System, including Mary Bridge Children's Hospital.
 He believes strongly in serving the community, advocacy, and equity.
 His desire is that every student in the District has equal opportunity to rigorous curriculum and the necessary supports to be successful.

-Dr. Gallinger's interests include Early Learning, STEM, Highly Capable services, and expanding community partnerships.
-He lives in Sammamish and has two children, one at Discovery Elementary and another at Pine Lake Middle School.
+Dr. Gallinger's interests include early learning, youth mental health, equitable homework and grading practices and expanding community partnerships.
+He lives in Sammamish and has two children, one at Pine Lake Middle School and another at Skyline High School.

 Favorite children’s book: “The Chronicles of Narnia: The Lion, the Witch, and the Wardrobe" by C.S.
 Lewis.